Blue willow patterns identified

 The Story Behind the Iconic Blue Willow China Pattern

 Made in Stoke-on-Trent, England.Heritage Crafts Blue Willow Pattern Cross Stitch Kit.
-How to Date Blue Willow China.
+By the end of the 18th century, several English potteries were making Blue Willow patterns, and it .